yassir63/5g_ansible/README.md

 This will provide you with an interactive menu which depending on your choices will :

-- Allocate and reset reserved machines via `pos`.
+- Allocate and reset reserved resources.
 - Install required packages.
 - Set up a Kubernetes cluster across nodes.
 - Deploy **5G Core** and **5G gNB**.
 - Deploy the **Monarch** monitoring stack if specified which allows the monitoring of the Core, the gNB as well as machine performance and energy usage.
 - Prepare R2Lab resources (RRU, UEs, Fit Nodes) as required.

-> **Note:** By default, UEs are prepared but not necessarily connected for all scenarios.
-Use one of the **iperf test scenarios** below to exercise the system, or adjust the last section of the relevant deploy playbook if you want automatic attach.
+> **Note:** By default, UEs are prepared and connected for all scenarios.
+Use one of the **iperf test scenarios** below to exercise the system, or adjust the last section of the relevant deploy playbook if you don't want your UEs to automatically attach.

 ---